-Since the number of elements of the $GF(2^m)$ with a symbol size of m is limited to $2^m$ , it is important to choose an RSE code with $n < 2^m$ .
+Since the number of elements of the $GF(2^m)$ with a symbol size of m is limited to 2^m , it is important to choose an RSE code with $n < 2^m$.
 If we take m = 8, we will have a maximum block length n = 255 which is sufficient in our case.

 In the following, we use the software RSE coder developed by Rizzo in the systematic form with a symbol size m = 8.
 The encoding and decoding speeds of this software coder have been tested in various platforms from high speed workstations to small portable systems [13] [14] and have been shown to be in the order of Mega Bytes per second.
-One important observation is that for all the tested platforms the encoding and decoding speeds, $c_e$ and $c_d$ respectively, remain approximately constant over a wide range of k and h with $c_d$ slightly smaller than $c_e$ due to additional overheads in decoding.
-As a result, we consider them as constants during this study.

 In order to have variable error correcting capabilities, we are interested to modify the coding parameters k and h of an RSE code.
 This is feasible by using shortening and puncturing techniques [15].
 Shortening consists of adding a certain number of information symbols equal to zero to the original information in the encoding phase.
 Let's consider a Reed Solomon erasure code of RSE(n,k).
 We can generate a set of shortened code RSE(n-b,k-b) with $1 \le b \le k-1$ and an error correcting capability, h', equal to h.
 These shortened codes have their b high order information symbols equal to zero.
 Code puncturing involves not transmitting (deleting) certain redundant symbols.
-Puncturing allows a coder to change its number of redundant packets h while shortening allows it to change its number of add punctured codes can use the same encoder/decoder pair as their original code.
+Puncturing allows a coder to change its number of redundant packets k.
+The shortened and punctured codes can use the same encoder/decoder pair as their original code.

-We consider an original code $RSE(N{max}, K{max})$ with $H{max} = N{max} - K{max}$ .
-Using the shortening technique, we can derive a basic code RSE(N, K) with the same number of redundant packets $H = H{max} = N - K$ .
-From this basic code, we can create a large set of RSE codes RSE(n,k) with $k \leq K$ and $h \leq H$ using the shortening and puncturing techniques.
+We consider an original code $RSE(N{max}, K{max})$ with $H{max} = N{max} - K{max}$.
+Using the shortening technique, we can derive a basic code RSE(N, K) with the same number of redundant packets $H = H{max} = N - K$.
+From this basic code, we can create a large set of RSE codes RSE(n, k) with $k \leq K$ and $h \leq H$ using the shortening and puncturing techniques.
 The software coder proposed by Rizzo can be easily extended to support multiple block sizes and multiple redundant packets as in [14].
-The only implication of such a coder is that it needs to support the maximum data block size K which is normally bigger than the actual data block size k.
-However, taking the maximum data block size allows us to use a single generator matrix that can support up to K data packets which is important if we need to vary our coding parameters.
+The only implication of such a coder is that it needs to support the maximum data block size K{max} which is normally bigger than the actual data block size k.
+However, taking the maximum data block size allows us to use a single generator matrix that can support up to K{max} data packets which is important if we need to vary our coding parameters.